ShokoLocoMocco/tech-notes/README.md

 # 💎 Showee's Tech Notes ✍️🔖 ~ Data Analyst ver.
-I initially launched this repo to organize my notes, but I decided I'd also share it with my network, especially coding beginners.
+I initially launched this repo to organize my notes, but I decided I'd share it with whom may find it beneficial in my network, especially coding/analysis beginners.
+If you have any suggestion to improve my notes, please let me know!

 ## Datasets
 📌 [List of Dataset Resources](https://github.com/ShokoLocoMocco/tech-notes/blob/gh-pages/datasets.md) **EPIC!!!**<br>